Faliraki Beach Rhodes: Everything You Should Know

 The walk takes 25–35 minutes, depending on where you start.
 The coastal path south of Kathara Beach leads toward Mantomata Naturist Beach, then on to Ladiko Beach and Anthony Quinn Bay.

-These two neighbouring bays are among Rhodes best for snorkelling, and you can learn more in the Best Snorkelling Spots in Rhodes guide.
+These two neighbouring bays are among Rhodes best for snorkelling.

 Q4.
 Is Faliraki still a party resort?